Rome Walking Tour with Pasta Making Class and Lunch

 - Enjoy your tiramisu!

 On this Rome walking tour, capture the best sites in Rome with your local guide.
-While exploring the main areas of the city, learn the rich history behind the architecture and attractions that you’ll see up close.
 As you stroll through the charming streets of the Eternal City, you’ll begin to recognize some of the most famous attractions in Rome, such as the Spanish Steps, Pantheon and Trevi Fountain.
 After a comprehensive walking tour, your guide will lead you to a local kitchen, where you’ll learn how to make pasta from scratch.
-This 3.5-hour tour includes:
+This 3.5-hour guided tour includes:

 - A walking tour of Rome’s city center must-see sites